spidernet-io/spiderpool/docs/usage/get-started-ovs.md

 2. [Helm](https://helm.sh/docs/intro/install/) has been already installed.

-3. [Open vSwitch](https://docs.openvswitch.org/en/latest/intro/install/#installation-from-packages) must be installed and running on the host.
+3. Open vSwitch must be installed and running on the host.
+It could refer to [Installation](https://docs.openvswitch.org/en/latest/intro/install/#installation-from-packages).

     The following examples are based on Ubuntu 22.04.1. installation may vary depending on the host system.